Home

 Scottish Girl Names

-And sometimes the name would then just be shortened to 'Ina', resulting in a lot of 'Inas' all with different names!
+And sometimes the name would then just be shortened to 'Ina', resulting in a lot of 'Inas' all with different forenames.
+A little confusing at times.

 Name